harleysugarman/airport-delays/README.md

 airport-delays
 ==============

-A simulation of the US air traffic network with a best-path finder for flights and a KML heat map generator.
+A simulation of the US air traffic network with a shortest-path finder for flights (based on linear regression and Dijkstra's algorithm), and a KML heat map generator.

+## Notes

+- To operate this code, you will need to download the SQLite database of flights we prepared (approximately 7GB in size).
+Due to size limitations, this is not currently stored online for public download.
+If the status of this changes, we will update this README with its location.

 ## Useful Information
 Flight Database Schema: